AnupamKNN/NetflixDataAnalysis-Python/README.md

 ## **Deliverables**
 1. Cleaned and well-documented dataset.
 2. Python scripts and Jupyter Notebooks with analysis and visualizations.
+3. PowerPoint presentation summarizing key findings and visualizations for stakeholder meetings.

 ## **Getting Started**
 ### **Prerequisites**